S0AndS0/S0AndS0.github.io/README.md

 ```
-Content and code of this file.
+Content and code (aside from third-party injections), of this file.
 Copyright (C) 2019  S0AndS0

 This program is free software: you can redistribute it and/or modify